 Canary is a learning system.
 It uses algorithm-based motion detection so that over time the alerts sent when motion is detected become more intelligent.

-Canary does offer monthly plans.
-The free plan allows for access to events from the last 24 hours, unlimited sharing, and bookmarks.
+Canary offers some features for free and some through a monthly plan.
+The free plan allows for access to clips from the last 24 hours, unlimited sharing, and bookmarks.
 It also supports up to four cameras.
 If you need more storage, you will need a Membership.
-With a Membership, you'll have 30 days of video history, access to full-length clips, as compared to ten-second clips with a free plan, two-way audio, access to the web portal, Insurance Deductible Reimbursement, and Dedicated Incident Support.
+With a Membership, you'll have 30 days of video history, access to full-length clips, as compared to thirty-second clips with a free plan, two-way audio, access to the web portal, Insurance Deductible Reimbursement, and Dedicated Incident Support.
 Insurance Deductible Reimbursement means that Canary will reimburse you up to $1000 of your homeowners or renters insurance deductible for qualifying incidents.
 Also for qualifying events, Canary will assign a dedicated agent to help you sort and find relevant footage.
 If you have one device, a Membership is $9.99 per month.
 If you have two or three devices, it is $14.99 per month.
 You can add unlimited devices to your Membership but you'll need to tack on an extra $4.99 per month for each camera.

 Some pretty cool technology backs FLIR FX.
 This list includes smart zones which allow you to draw areas within the camera's field of view virtually.
 These zones tell the camera which areas you want monitored versus ignored.
 They also offer RapidRecap.
 RapidRecap is an email program sent to users condensing an entire day's footage into a few seconds of footage by overlapping the footage and time stamping activity.
 Like Canary, you can use FLIR FX for free or pay for premium features.
 The free plan includes three RapidRecap video per month and 48 hours of event storage.
 Their $9.99 per month plan adds unlimited RapidRecap videos and seven days of event storage.
 Finally, their $19.99 per month plan includes unlimited RapidRecap videos and 30 days of event storage.